How To Write A Risk Assessment

 Identifying the Hazards

 One of the biggest mistakes risk assessment authors make is presuming they know the hazards associated with the job.
-The only watertight way to get this step right is to watch the process and identify the hazards.
+The only watertight way to get this step right is to take time to watch the process and identify the hazards.

-As a Safety Manager develops their skills and knowledge, watching the same process over and over is unnecessary but the work place can be an unknown which poses a particular problem for authoring site specific risk assessments.
+As a Risk Assessor develops their skills and knowledge, watching the same process over and over is unnecessary but the work place can be an unknown which poses a particular problem for authoring site specific risk assessments.

 – Site Delivery Arrangements